 Congratulations on the decision to purchase your new home!

-Selecting the right mortgage
+Selecting the right mortgage loan program

 - Fixed rate

 Those who are interested in a longer mortgage will likely get a conventional mortgage loan.
 These home loans have a fixed interest rate for as long as 30 years.
-Once the loan is active, the rate will not change until the loan has been paid off.
+Once the loan is active, the rate will not change until the loan amount has been paid off.
 If interest rates decline, the homeowner can refinance to a lower rate.
 However, if interest rates increase, the homeowner has a protected lower interest rate.

 For homeowners who can afford a higher payment, want to gain equity faster, and pay less overall interest during the term of the loan, a 15 year fixed mortgage rate is recommended.
 They are also better for people nearing retirement age.
 A 15-year loan pays the mortgage off quicker, and the interest rate is typically lower than on a 30-year mortgage.